llafuente/language-spec/spec/language/types/structured.md

 There are various ways to initialize an object.

-### Braces Initializer (JS Object)
+### Braces Initializer

 *Semantics*

-Initialize an `struct` by setting it's fields instead of using the constructors (syntax similar to C/Javascript/JSON).
+Initialize an `struct` by setting it's fields instead of using the constructors.

 *Constraints*